 And who doesn’t love a Crockpot recipe on warm summer days when you don’t want to turn on your oven.
 Plop your slow cooker in the garage and voila, no hot house.
 Bring this simple pork recipe to your next potluck and watch everyone beg you for the recipe!

-Ingredients in Cherry Coke Pulled Pork
+Ingredients in Crockpot Coke Pulled Pork

-For this easy peasy slow cooker recipe for juicy Cherry Coke pulled pork, you’ll need a handful of spices to create the dry rub and other basic pantry ingredients, and of course the pork itself.
+For this easy peasy slow cooker recipe for juicy Crockpot Coke pulled pork, you’ll need a handful of spices to create the dry rub and other basic pantry ingredients, and of course the pork itself.

 - Light brown sugar